sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 The `output_file` is the EDM4Hep root file cointaning the sample that needs to be analysed.

+**Note:** all the cards for Madgraph (one example with multiple run where the masses change), Pythia and Delphes (edm4hep) can be easily found at

-Instructions to validate in the EDM4Hep format root files created in standalone MG+Pythia+Delphes can be found [here](https://github.com/zuoxunwu/FCCeePhysicsPerformance/tree/BuBc_dev/case-studies/BSM/LLP/DisplacedHNL)
+Instructions to validate in the EDM4Hep format root files created in standalone MG+Pythia+Delphes can be found [here](https://github.com/zuoxunwu/FCCeePhysicsPerformance/tree/BuBc_dev/case-studies/BSM/LLP/DisplacedHNL) (not necessary, it does not produce an edm4hep file, just some histograms).

 ## Running the analysis